cal-itp/data-infra/docs/airflow/dags-maintenance.md

 ### Deprecated DAGs

 The following DAGs may still be listed in the Airflow UI even though they are **deprecated or indefinitely paused**.
 They never need to be re-run.
+(They show up in the UI because the Airflow database has historical DAG/task entries even though the code has been deleted.)

 * `amplitude_benefits`
 * `check_data_freshness`